hameed-ijadunola/mainstack_frontend_test/README.md

-# Mainstack Frontend Test Project[1]
+# Mainstack Frontend Test Project

 This project is a React.js application bootstrapped with Create React App, utilizing various libraries and tools for a comprehensive development experience.
 It includes React Bootstrap for UI components, Redux and Redux Toolkit Query for state management, Sass for styling, Chart.js for data visualization, Styled Components for CSS-in-JS styling, and React-to-Print for printing components.
 Additionally, it employs unit testing with @testing-library/react, @testing-library/jest-dom, and @testing-library/user-event.

 ## Requirements Met

-- **Mobile Responsive**: The application is designed to be mobile responsive, ensuring a seamless user experience across devices [1].
+- **Mobile Responsive**: The application is designed to be mobile responsive, ensuring a seamless user experience across devices.
 - **UI Pixel Perfection and Attention to Details**: The UI is crafted with pixel perfection and attention to details, ensuring a visually appealing and user-friendly interface.
 - **Line Chart (Responsive)**: The application includes a responsive line chart, leveraging Chart.js for data visualization.
 - **API Integration**: The project integrates with the provided external APIs to fetch and display data dynamically.